Union Jack rh FRANK. S. TAYLOR FAMILY AND ROYAL NAVY HISTORY. NET UK Naval Ensign White L

 In recent years a photo album which had not seen the light of day for many years was recovered.
 The contents were faded and very worn because of time.
 I have since started having all them professionally re-done mainly of HMS Scarab.
 I also made application to the Ministry of Defence and received my Father's WW II Medal entitlement which for reasons unknown he did not collect.
 These include: 1939 - 1945 Star, Atlantic Star with France and Germany Clasp, Africa Star, Italy Star and 1939 - 1945 War Medal.
 I believe that the contribution made by gunboats Scarab, Aphis and Cockchafer and the significant role they played in the 8th Army advance in North Africa and in the Mediterranean were grossly underestimated.
 With her small crew of 70, the men of Scarab seem to have been a very close-knit bunch, at least from the photos I have recovered.

 My travels have taken me around the world on a voyage of discovery.
 I have met so many very fine people along the way which has been very fulfilling.
 Contributions in the form of anecdotes, photographs, memoirs and diaries, the discovery of Scarab’s commemorative shield in the market town of Sudbury in Suffolk (not seen for 60 years) and the excitement that produced, a visit to the Royal Navy Archives at Portsmouth, the list goes on and continues to grow.
-(See Acknowledgments)
+(See Acknowledgments) I also visited Myanmar (Burma) to meet Si Thu Kyaw Thein Lwin (K.T.) who was the Navigation Officer of HMS Scarab 1946-47 when the ship was on-loan to the Government of Burma.

 It is very evident that I did not know where it would take me or where I was going with this project.
 What started off with some very old, faded and yellowed photographs has made a tremendous impact upon my life.
 It has become a portal into the past, an intimate look into a time when the future, all that one held dear and survival itself was at stake.
 When the whole world was at war and nobody and nowhere was safe.